shariq1989/cookbook/content/recipe/zuppa_toscana.md

 #### What main ingredients do I need for this meal?

 * Ground Italian Sausage: Control the heat using mild or spicy Italian sausage.
 We prefer to switch it up depending on who we are serving.

-* Heavy Cream: I use heavy cream, but you could easily substitute half and half or coconut milk.
+* Heavy Cream: I use heavy cream, but you could easily substitute half-in-half or coconut milk.

 * Kale: Remove the stems and chop the kale.
 I prefer larger pieces, but it is totally up to your preferences.